-Family-Focused Jacksonville Modification Lawyers – Alimony, Child Support, Time Sharing
+Family-Focused Jacksonville Child Support Lawyers – Alimony, Child Support, Child Custody, Time Sharing

 Florida Modification Law Firm: When Your Circumstances Change

 All families change over time.
 As their needs and goals change, legal action may be needed to make sure that existing court orders evolve to meet new family requirements.
 What was suitable to the parties at the time of the divorce may no longer work as jobs change, children age, and parents remarry.
-At the Jacksonville, FL law firm of Beller & Bustamante, P.L., our attorneys help families obtain appropriate modifications to child support, child custody, visitation, time sharing, and alimony.
+At the Beller & Bustamante, P.L., our Jacksonville child support attorneys help families obtain appropriate modifications to child support, child custody, visitation, time sharing, and alimony.
 We also address relocation issues when parents move into or out of Florida or away from the Jacksonville area.

 Modifications of child custody or timesharing, child support, and alimony in Jacksonville often require proof to the court that there has been a substantial change in circumstances.
-Substantial changes can be as simple as a greater financial need or increase in income, or may include a change in your child’s environment or time sharing.
-At Beller & Bustamante, P.L., we advocate for your rights in court to help you get the child support and child custody modifications you and your children need, and guide you through the often difficult procedures to get results.
-We also help families with domestication of foreign or out-of-state judgments, assisting them in obtaining court orders that ask the State of Florida to treat an order from another state as its own.
+Substantial changes can be as simple as a greater financial need or increase in income or may include a change in your child’s environment or time sharing.
+Our Jacksonville child custody lawyers advocate for your rights in court to help you get the legal modifications you and your children need, and guide you through the often difficult procedures to get results.
+We also help families with the domestication of foreign or out-of-state judgments, assisting them in obtaining court orders that ask the State of Florida to treat an order from another state as its own.
 Domestications for matters like child support and visitation can be especially useful when families with children move into or out of the State of Florida.

 We take action for you as fast as the Florida family courts allow.
 Beller and Bustamante, P.L. will take the time to work closely with you to understand your unique circumstances, goals, and concerns.
 Nearly thirty years of combined trial experience has taught us how to work effectively and efficiently for you.